The Kinning Park Complex is aiming to become a zero waste building.

 We have expanded our community meals programme with the launch of the KPCafé!
 We are now serving lunch on Tuesdays and Thursdays as well as Sundays; Dinner is still available from 6pm every Thursday.
 So pop in for a meal or a morning cup of tea and a pastry!

 We receive surplus food from Fareshare, Tesco, Marks & Spencers and Premier Produce.
 KPC is helping prevent good quality and fresh food that has been over produced ending up in the bin and consequently landfill.
-Join us for a meal and find out how you can help too!
+Join us for a meal and find out how you can help too and check out these info-graphics for more information!

 If you are coming along to our Café you can also get involved in our drop in Up-cycling and Craft Workshops at the same time.
-Artist in residence Elena facilitates workshops every Thursday evening and Sunday afternoon!
+Artist in residence Elena facilitates workshops every Sunday between 11am and 3pm!

 Suitable for both adults and children.